ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_key_validation.md

 ## Scenarios

-Precondition: Adding keys
+Extends: Modifying keys, Adding keys, Duplicating keys, Drag & Drop keys Main success scenario: If the entered data passes the validation, it is sent to the backend and saved to the key database.
-Main success scenario: User edits a key's contents in a field that is specifically formatted according to its metadata (e.g. number/date fields vs string fields with regex validation).
-If the entered data passes the validation, it is sent to the backend and saved to the key database.
+Alternative scenario: User enters data that fails the field validation, the input field is marked as invalid (e.g. with a red color and some information text) and the data is NOT sent to the backend.
-Alternative scenario: User enters data that fails the validation, the input field is marked as invalid (e.g. with a red color and some information text) and the data is NOT sent to the backend.
+Alternative scenario: User enters data that violates a validation rule, an error message is shown and the data is NOT saved to the key database.
 Error scenario: Technical problems while persisting to the key database.
 The user is informed about the issue.
 Postcondition: The updated key is persisted to the database.